 - Activating a timer event locks in a schedule for that event, which cannot be changed in an active process flow.
 You must delete and recreate the event to apply new timer settings.

 - To save the selected process as a new version, you must have the right to save changes in the Process Model Folder where the process model is stored.
 This is in addition to having administrator level access to a process, and editor level access to the process model.

 When a user is making changes to a selected process, other users cannot edit the same process; however, multiple users can edit different running instances of the same process model.

-- Depending on the security rights of the user, if a user attempts to change a process that is in use, a message is displayed asking her to break the security lock on the process.
-If the security lock is broken, the first editor of the process is prevented from making further edits.
+- Depending on the security rights of the user, if a user attempts to change a process that is being edited, a message is displayed asking them whether they want to edit the process anyway.
+If they choose to proceed, the first editor of the process is prevented from making further edits.
 The new user can then make changes.

-- If the new user decides not to break the security lock, the process opens in the process modeler in read-only mode.
+- If the new user decides not to proceed with editing, the process opens in the process modeler in read-only mode.

 Once you have made the desired changes, there are two ways in which they can be saved or applied.

 Once a process is modified, it is validated.
 Any validation errors are displayed on the modeler interface.
 Validation errors must be resolved before changes can be applied to the process or process model successfully.

 Switching Between Edit Mode and Monitor Mode